Blog

 Image of one woman being interview by two people, something that can cost the company time and money in the recruiting process.

-Employers across the country are all after top talent.
-In fact, in March 2023, 45% of HR leaders reported staffing and recruiting were among the top goals for their organization for 2023.
 But recruiting and hiring top talent isn’t as easy—or cost-effective—as you may think.
-It’s important to fully understand how long and expensive it is to recruit top talent in today’s market so you can set realistic expectations and best inform your strategy.
+It’s important to fully understand how long and expensive it can be to recruit top talent in today’s market so you can set realistic expectations and best inform your strategy.
 Let’s dive in and get started.

 The Time Investment of Recruiting Top Talent